Everest 2026 – The Irish Update

 Expedition Cost: $80k

 The icefall was finally opened on 28th April, the latest point it has been opened in recent history.
-Here is where each of the Irish climbers are at the moment:
+Here is status of Irish climbers at end of April.

-Andy Nolan, Philip Collins, Diarmuid Morrissey: The CTSS team which includes Andy, Philip and Diarmuid began their expedition on 1st April when they landed by helicopter in Lukla.
-They climbed Lobuche East (6119m) on 14th April as part of their adaptation, and arrived at Everest Base Camp on 16th April.
-After a period of waiting for progress on the icefall route, the team decided to head to Meru Peak on 25th April to climb the 6660m peak to bring their adaptation up to the level for Camps 1 (6065m) and Camp 2 (6500m) on Everest.
-They will shortly return to Everest Base Camp to plan their next phase.
+Andy Nolan, Philip Collins & Diarmuid Morrissey are on Mera Peak (6476m): The CTSS team which includes Andy, Philip and Diarmuid began their expedition on 1st April when they landed by helicopter in Lukla.
+They climbed Lobuche East (6119m) on 14th April as part of their acclimatisation, and arrived at Everest Base Camp on 16th April.
+After a period of waiting for progress on the icefall route, the team decided to head to Mera Peak on 25th April, departing for Lobuche base camp where they stayed overnight.
+Then on to Mera high camp (5800m), and then moved up to 6400m on Mera where the team pitched their camp and slept for 3 nights at 6400m, as well as climbing to the summit of Mera Peak (6476m) twice during that period.
+Then it was down to Mera base camp (Khara) and will return to Everest Base Camp on 2nd/3rd May to plan their rotation(s) up the mountain.
+The 1:1 group within the CTSS team which included Diarmuid done an extra night sleeping at 6400m on Mera.

-Sarah Armstrong: The AGA Adventures team began their expedition on 8th April when they landed in Lukla on 8th April.
+Sarah Armstrong is at EBC (5364m): The AGA Adventures team began their expedition on 8th April when they landed in Lukla on 8th April.
 Sarah reached Everest Base Camp on 14th April.
 The team then headed to Lobuche to summit Lobuche East (6119m) on 16th April.
 It was then back to Everest Base Camp via helicopter the following day on 17th April where the team has remained awaiting the opening of the icefall route ahead of them.

-Jason Black, Adam Sweeney, Padraig O’Hora, Eanna McGowan: The team began their expedition on 3rd April when they landed in Lukla and they arrived in Everest Base Camp on 10th April.
+Jason Black, Adam Sweeney, Padraig O’Hora & Eanna McGowan are in Namche (3440m): The team began their expedition on 3rd April when they landed in Lukla and they arrived in Everest Base Camp on 10th April.
 A couple of days after arriving into EBC the team was forced to drop back down to Dingboche when one of the team developed altitude sickness and reported low oxygen saturation (in 40’s).
 A couple of days to recover in Dingboche and the team returned via helicopter to Base Camp.
 The icefall delay caused a change in plan, with a trip to Lobuche to summit Lobuche East (6119m) on 20th April before returning to Everest Base Camp next day.
 A few days later the team dropped down the valley to stay in Namche while the icefall serac issue was being sorted.
-They are still in Namche and will likely be making their way back to Everest Base Camp in the next day or two.
+The team are in Namche at time of writing this and will take a helicopter back to Everest Base Camp on 1st May with their first rotation up to Camps 1 and 2 starting soon thereafter.
+Padraig reported in his recent Irish Times diary that team leader Jason Black is suffering from an ankle injury which might put him out of action in terms of climbing higher on Everest.
+If Jason is unable to ascend above a certain level, this would mean the four clients being guided to the summit by their respective Sherpa, with Jason in a monitoring role from afar.
+What happens there will become clearer as time moves on.

 Icefall Serac – Q&A